 - Karger and Lipner went to DEC, to work on the A1 Secure VMS, or VAX/SVS (cancelled in 1990).
 [Lipner12]

-Several projects did continue in the late 1970s.
+Several projects did continue in the late 1970s at other organizations.

 - NBS workshops on the problems and solutions for building, evaluating, and secure computer systems were held in 1977 and 1978.
 (Ted Lee, Peter Neumann, Gerry Popek, Steve Walker, Pete Tasker, Clark Weissman).

 - Air Force summer study at Draper